adameehan8921-debug/wedland-weddings/README.md

 ---

-## ðŸ“œ Archives
+## 📜 Archives
 *Curated by Wedland Direct.*
 The journey of a thousand weaves begins with a single authentication.

 ---
-Â© 2026 Wedland Weddings.
+© 2026 Wedland Weddings.
 All rights reserved.